cKlee/marcspec-article/article.md

 020[1-#]
 ```

-is a reference to all but the first repetition of field '020'.
-To reference all repetitions of one field it is not necessary to specify an index range.
-Field specs without indizes are always a reference to all repetitions of the field, like subfield specs without a character spec are always references to all content of the subfield.
+is a reference to all but the first occurrence of field '020'.
+To reference all occurrences of one field it is not necessary to specify an index range.
+Field specs without indizes are always a reference to all occurrences of the field, like subfield specs without a character spec are always references to all the content of a subfield.

 By using the character '#' as the starting index for an index or character range, the reverse order of indizes is assumned.